OCQ(AHP) - CSO (Certification Support Officer)

 - OCQ(AHP) exam retake - £49 plus VAT

 Employers of 20 or more OVs and AHPs

 Whilst it is required that each AHP registers individually, employers of 20 or more AHPs and OVs may apply, in advance, for group invoicing facilities.
 If your employer would like to apply for group invoicing facilities, please ask your accounts department to email Improve International.
-It takes up to 2 working days to set up this facility.
-If your employer already has a group invoicing facility they will provide you with an invoice code to use when you are asked for payment at registration and enrolment.
-Your employer will be invoiced by Improve International for each use of their invoice code.
+It takes up to two working days to set up this facility.
+If your employer already has a group invoicing facility they will provide you with a payment code to use when you are asked for payment at registration and enrolment.
+Your employer will be invoiced by Improve International for each use of their payment code.

 How do I access the training?